Undistraction/default-template/README.md

 * The script uses `process.cwd()` as the target destination which will be whatever directory the script is called from.

 * Files inside the `/templates` dir can have tokens added in the form: `#{name}`.
-The script uses `author.config.js` to replace these tokens, and uses a flattened key path as the key value, so the key will be `author.github.username` and this should be used as the token name:
+The script uses `author.config.js` to replace these tokens, and uses a flattened key path as the key value, so the key will be `author.github.username` and this should be used as the token name.